mikesch33r/crwd-scripts/README.md

       Create the IOA rule group if not
     Re-create the IOA rule in the IOA rule group
   Wait a few seconds for rate limiting, and then move on to the next CID

+PSFalcon-GetActiveHostsAcrossMemberCIDs:
+  Take an API from the parent as input, quickly authenticate through each child/member CID and gather a host count of active hosts in the last 7 days.
+Write the results to a CSV file.